Ketnharchand/Netflix-data-analysis-project/README.md

-# Netflix-data-analysis-project
+## Overview
 This project involved solving 15 SQL queries on Netflix data to analyze content trends, genre popularity, rating patterns, and country-wise distribution.
 By leveraging joins, filters, and aggregate functions, I uncovered key insights into viewer behavior and production strategies.
 It reflects my ability to apply SQL for real-world data analysis

-## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

 ## Objectives